Keeping skills and ideas fresh

 - Create a language for how to solve a problem.
 When everyone on the team is talking about a problem in the same way, they have a shared understanding of that problem and can spend more time solving it.

 - Focus resources on the performance indicators that matter most; it’s impossible to tackle every problem at once.

 - Foster collaborative problem solving, bringing voices from across the government into one room to solve a problem.

 - Tie funding to innovative programs.
 Quantify change in terms of dollars saved to make it easier to allocate budget to training and similar initiatives.

 - Frame the problems from the customer’s perspective.
 If possible, bring a customer representative into process mapping sessions so that the team understands their point of view.

-Some cities are replicating Denver's success with their own "Peak Academies."
+Some cities are replicating Denver’s success with their own “Peak Academies.”
 Others are focused on training their innovation teams, or smaller groups focused on more specific problems.
-Here are some examples:
+Here is an example: